Do you want to use GTmetrix to test your WordPress site’s speed?

 Now that you have set up the plugin, you can run your WordPress performance tests.

 Simply go to the GTmetrix » Tests page.
-From here you can quickly test your website’s homepage by clicking on the ‘Test your Front Page now’ button.
+You can quickly test your website’s homepage from here by clicking on the ‘Test your Front Page now’ button.

 You can also run performance tests for any page on your WordPress website.
-Simply enter the URL of the page under the ‘Test performance of’ box.
+Simply enter the page URL into the ‘Test performance of’ box.

 For these custom tests, you can also provide a label and choose a geographic location.
-Ideally, you would want to focus on locations closest to your target audience.
+Ideally, you want to focus on locations closest to your target audience.

 Understanding GTmetrix Performance Test Results

-GTmetrix offers a complete breakdown of the performance of the page you are testing.
-It uses Google Page Speed and YSlow performance tests to score your page load and will show an overall score as a result summary.
+GTmetrix offers a complete performance breakdown of the page you are testing.
+It uses Google Page Speed and YSlow performance tests to score your page load time and will show an overall score as a result summary.

 Anything below A means there is room for improvement.
-However, this does not necessarily mean that your website is terribly slow.
+However, this does not necessarily mean that your website is really slow.

 To understand the score, you need to click on the ‘Detailed Report’ link.
 It opens up your URL on the GTmetrix site.

 This report gives you a detailed breakdown of your PageSpeed score, YSlow score, and a list of recommendations on what you can change to improve your page load time.

 It is divided into different tabs.
-First, you’ll see your page speed score with different ranking items listed with their individual score.
+First, you will see your PageSpeed score with different ranking items listed with their individual score.

 Green items are good and don’t need your attention.
 Red items are slowing down your website and require further investigation.

 The best part is that when you click on the item, it tells you exactly what needs to be fixed.

 Each tab has a little ‘What’s this mean?’ button.
 If you click on that, then it will give you the details on what can be improved.

 You can find all your past reports on GTmetrix » Tests page under the Reports section.